ccardea/osy-site/yoga/pranayama.md

 - *dīrgha* = of long duration
 - *sūkṣmaḥ* = subtle; small

-Its [the breath] modes of operation are outward, inward, and fixed, it can be observed by place, time, and number, which can be long or short, greater or less.
+Its [the breath] modes of operation are outward, inward, and fixed, when observed by place, time, and number, [it becomes] long and subtle.

-We are all familiar with inhalation and exhalation.
-Patanjali adds a third mode of breathing which is fixed, again referring to stopping the motion of the breath.
-To be observed refers to the ways in which breath can be regulated.
-Some Hindu literature refers to stopping the breath in different places.
-Since we cannot direct our breath anywhere but into our lungs, it is obvious that Patanjali is using *pranayama* here in the sense of energy that we can consciously direct to different parts of our bodies.
-Time refers to lengthening or shortening the breath, number refers to the number of repetitions of any particular exercise.
+There are differing explanations of this sutra.
+The simple and seemingly obvious one is that the three modes of operation refer to inhalation, exhalation, and kumbhaka.
+The older, more traditional translators are adamant that this is not the case, that inward and outward refers to the places where kumbhaka is performed, and that *stambha* is not kumbhaka but a practice of suppressing the breath in which breathing is sometimes suspended for long periods of time.
+There are elaborate practices built around this, which will not be covered here.

+Likewise, there are differing explanations as to the meaning of place, time, and number.
+There are other Hindu texts that refer to stopping the breath in different places.
+Based on that, breath can be understood as a metaphor for *prana* or energy, which can be consciously directed to various parts of the body.
+Breath can also be stopped physically in different places, such as chest, ribs, and diaphragm.

 ### Sutra 2.51
 *bāhya-abhyantara-viṣaya-akṣepī caturthaḥ*